CoinPort/coinport.github.io/legal/cookies_policy.md

-Last updated on “20” July 2023

-COOKIES POLICY
+# Cookies Policy

-This Cookie Policy is a part of the public agreement between You and Coin Hartbour.
-Along with the Terms of Use, Anti-Money Laundering Policy and Privacy Policy this document constitutes rules between You and Us during using our Services.
+This Cookie Policy is a part of the public agreement between You and Coin Hartbour Pty Ltd. Along with the Terms of Use, Anti-Money Laundering Policy and Privacy Policy this document constitutes rules between You and Us during using our Services.
 We have developed this Cookies Policy to provide an explanation of how we utilize cookies and similar technologies, as well as to guide you on managing your cookie preferences.

 If you would like to make changes to your cookie settings (e.g. limit the number of cookies (except Strictly Necessary Cookies) or allow more cookies to be placed on your device), you can always find the cookie banner by clicking here.

-If you have any questions about this Cookie Policy, please contact us via email: support@kuna.io
+If you have any questions about this Cookie Policy, please contact us via email: support@coinport.com.au

 1. WHAT ARE COOKIES?